ibexa/documentation-user/docs/customer_management/customer_portal.md

 To access Customer Portal follow this link `<yourdomain>/corporate/login` and log in to your business account.

-In the dashboard, you will find a sales representative of your company and a brief summary of your order history.
+In the dashboard, you can find a sales representative of your company and a brief summary of your order history.
 For a detailed list of your order history, go to **Pending Order** and **Past Orders** sections.